-February 2022 KS4 Curriculum booklet available via the school website and issued to pupils.
+February 2024 KS4 Curriculum booklet available via the school website and issued to pupils.
 Subject presentations available on the website.
-Thursday 17th February 2022 Year 9 Parents' Evening to discuss progress in the subject only W/C 7th March 2022 Letters informing students of their login and passwords for submitting options choices online are available via MCAS (My Child At School) Subject information presentations delivered to students within lessons for subjects taught at key stage 3, and during am registration or PSHE lessons for subjects not taught at key stage 3.
-Thursday 10th March 2022 Y9 Options Event (students and parents) Guidance interviews with Support Staff or SEND Representative for identified students (students only).
-18th March 2022 Deadline for Options to be completed online April 2022 Course numbers and courses finalised, amendments to curriculum and student choices if necessary.
-May 2022 Course numbers finalised, amendments to curriculum and student choices if necessary.
+Wednesday 28th February 2024 Year 9 Parents' Evening to discuss progress in the subject only Wednesday 6th March 2024 Letters informing students of their login and passwords for submitting options choices online are available via MCAS (My Child At School) Thursday 7th March 2024 Y9 Options Event (students and parents) Guidance interviews with Support Staff or SEND Representative for identified students (students only).
+14th March 2024 Deadline for Options to be completed online April 2024 Course numbers and courses finalised, amendments to curriculum and student choices if necessary.
+May 2024 Course numbers finalised, amendments to curriculum and student choices if necessary.
 Options confirmed via letter to parents and students.
-Beyond May 2022 Request for changes considered, but may not be possible (group sizes, time,etc) At the end of this process, you and your son/daughter will have made 3 choices, 2 reserve choice and picked a pathway in Science.
+Beyond May 2024 Request for changes considered, but may not be possible (group sizes, time,etc) At the end of this process, you and your son/daughter will have made 3 choices, 2 reserve choice and picked a pathway in Science.
 This will then set up at least 9 GCSEs or equivalent courses.
-Contents Section A: General Information Information for parents and carers - Helping you make choices 6 Reformed GCSEs 10 Information for students - How to make the right choices 6 The EBacc 10 The Key Stage 4 Curriculum 9 Vocational qualifications 11 - The core curriculum 9 STEM Subjects 11 - The options curriculum 10 Useful websites for career choices 12 - Assessment 10 Frequently asked questions 13 Section B: Subjects Art & Design: Art (GCSE) 15 Geography (GCSE) 32 Art & Design: Textiles (GCSE) 16 Health & Social Care (BTEC Tech Award) 33 Art & Design: Three-dimensional design - Ceramics (GCSE) 17 History (GCSE) 34 Business Studies (GCSE) 18 Mathematics (GCSE) 35 Child Development (BTEC Tech Award) 19 Media Studies (GCSE) 36 Combined Science Trilogy (2 GCSEs) 20 Music (GCSE) 37 Computer Science (GCSE) 21 Performing Arts (BTEC Tech Award) 38 Creative iMedia - Graphics 22 Physical Education (GCSE) 39 (OCR Level 2 Cambridge Nationals) Psychology (GCSE) 40 Design & Technology (GCSE) 23 Religious Studies (GCSE) 41 Drama (GCSE) 24 Sociology (GCSE) 42 Engineering Programmable Systems - Electronics (OCR Level 2 Cambridge Nationals) 25 Spanish (GCSE) 43 Engineering (BTEC Tech Award) 26 Sport (BTEC Tech Award) 44 English Language (GCSE) 27 Travel & Tourism (BTEC Tech Award) 45 English Literature (GCSE) 28 Triple Science: Enterprise (Tech Award) 29 - Biology (GCSE) 46 Food Preparation & Nutrition (GCSE) 30 - Chemistry (GCSE) 47 French (GCSE) 31 - Physics (GCSE) 48 Information for Parents and Carers Helping you make choices Year 9 students will complete their Key Stage 3 courses in July and will move onto Key Stage 4 courses in September of Year 10.
+Contents Section A: General Information Information for parents and carers - Helping you make choices 6 The Key Stage 4 Curriculum 8 The EBacc 6 - The core curriculum 8 Future Pathways 6 - The options curriculum 8 Useful websites for career choices 7 - BTEC's 8 Frequently asked questions 9 Section B: Subjects Ancient History (GCSE) French (GCSE) 30 Art & Design: Art (GCSE) Geography (GCSE) 31 Art & Design: Textiles (GCSE) Health & Social Care (BTEC Tech Award) 32 Art & Design: Three-dimensional design - Ceramics (GCSE) History (GCSE) 33 Business Studies (GCSE) Mathematics (GCSE) 34 Combined Science Trilogy (2 GCSEs) Media Studies (GCSE) 35 Computer Science (GCSE) 18 Music (GCSE) 36 Creative iMedia - Graphics 19 Music (BTEC) 37 (OCR Level 2 Cambridge Nationals) Performing Arts (BTEC Tech Award) 38 Dance (GCSE) 20 Physical Education (GCSE) 39 Design & Technology (GCSE) 21 Religious Studies (GCSE) 40 Digital Information Technology Drama (GCSE) Sociology (GCSE) 41 Engineering Programmable Systems - Electronics (OCR Level 2 Cambridge Nationals) Spanish (GCSE) 42 Sport Studies (OCR Level 2 Cambridge Nationals) 43 Engineering (BTEC Tech Award) 25 Statistics (GCSE) 44 English Language (GCSE) 26 Triple Science: English Literature (GCSE) 27 - Biology (GCSE) 45 Enterprise (Tech Award) - Chemistry (GCSE) 46 Food Preparation & Nutrition (GCSE) 29 - Physics (GCSE) 47 Information for Parents and Carers Helping you make choices Year 9 students will complete their Key Stage 3 courses in July and will move onto Key Stage 4 courses in September of Year 10.
 You will be making choices for Key Stage 4 courses over the coming weeks.
-Obviously, this is a very important decision which will impact on your son/daughter's future.
-We also recognise that it can be a difficult decision to make which is why we place emphasis on advice, support and guidance so that the process can be as straight-forward as possible.
-We know that the choices your son/daughter will make are important for their future study which is why we will ensure that both you receive the best advice possible in order to prepare for this crucial decision.
-This is part of our CEIAG (Careers Education, Information, Advice and Guidance) package.
-As well as this booklet, your son/daughter will receive further guidance from the following: Individual or group interview with a member of the Staff A small number of students who have been 'invited' to partake in a modified curriculum due to their needs will be required to attend a session to ensure their curriculum is suitable and robust to meet their needs.
-Year 9 Options Event Assistant Headteacher with responsibility for the Curriculum and your Transition Leader will deliver a Year 9 Options Event to launch and outline the options process.
-Subject Presentations Presentations for all subjects on offer can be viewed from the Year 9 Transition page; this page can be accessed via the school website (www.brineleas.co.uk).
-The presentations give further information about the courses on offer in Year 10 and Year 11 to supplement the course information given in this booklet and knowledge imparted by subject teachers.
-Head of Year The Head of Year 9, will also be available to advise your son/daughter about which options are most appropriate to meet their needs.
-Information for Students Points to consider when making your options choices Selecting some of the subjects you study in Year 10 and Year 11 is a very important decision as it will affect: your progress over the next 2 years; your choice of subjects at college; and your employment prospects in the future.
-If you have an idea about your next steps once you have completed Year 11, it is advisable that you check what the entry requirements are for this so that you can make sure you are making the right choices now.
-However, also bear in mind that you may change your mind between now and then, so it is a good idea to keep your subject choices as broad and as balanced as possible.
-Many students in our Sixth Form go on to study at highly rated universities.
-The top 24 universities in the country are called the Russell Group and if you think you might want to follow such a route when you are older, you will need to pay careful attention to universities' entry requirements.
-The decisions you make now could have implications on your future and so it is essential that you choose to study subjects that are right for you now but that are also right for your future education and career plans.
-The link below can help you to understand the expectations that these universities have.
-If you are in any doubt about what you should choose to study, please talk to your Form Teacher in the first instance and then our Work-Related Learning Co-ordinator.
-Useful website links: www.informedchoices.ac.uk and www.ucas.com This decision must be yours, but there are people in school who can help such as your Form Teacher and the Head of Year.
-Remember that you will have to study the subjects you choose for 2 years so do not make your choices without finding out as much as you can about the courses you are interested in.
-We hope that you find this booklet, subject presentations, the upcoming Key Stage 4 Options Event and Form Time activities useful.
-However, if you need any help, please make sure that you talk to someone about your decisions.
-Talk to your teachers and discuss your ideas with your parents/carers.
-Do consider courses based on the following:
+As well as this booklet, your son/daughter will receive further guidance from the following: - Year 9 Options Event to launch and outline the options process.
+Subject stalls and subject specialists on hand to give advice and guidance - Subject Presentations for all subjects on offer can be viewed from the Year 9 Transition page; this page can be accessed via the school website (www.brineleas.co.uk). - Head of Year The Head of Year 9, will also be available to advise your son/daughter about the options process.
+What is the EBacc (The English Baccalaureate)?